SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-configurations.md

 Managing configurations, that is requesting a configuration from a device and sending a configuration to a device, can be done in multiple ways.
 Depending on user permissions and device settings, you can work with text based, typed file-based or legacy file-based configuration.
 Refer to [Configuration](/device-integration/fragment-library/#configuration) for more detailed and technical information.

-### To retrieve and apply a configuration snapshot to a device which supports typed file-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-typed-filebased-configuration}
+### To retrieve and apply a configuration snapshot to a device which supports typed file-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-typed-file-based-configuration}

 We recommend you to use typed file-based configuration.
 With typed file-based configuration, devices can manage multiple configurations at the same time.
 You can upload or retrieve different configurations for different types.
 Using this approach is more versatile because the configurations are handled as events rather than as files, which is more efficient.